SS Île de France: World War II

-In August, 1942, the three-funnelled Île de France tied up alongside the Charl Malan Quay in Port Elizabeth, South Africa.
-She had been escorted part of the way by various RAF squadrons based on the West Coast of Africa, including No.204 Squadron on 13 June 1942.
-During one of her visits to the city she was subjected to one of the less happy events to befall this magnificent ship.
-Furniture, chandeliers, carpets, fittings, all the evidences of her former luxury, including hundreds of square feet of rare and beautiful panelling, were ruthlessly torn out and flung on the quayside as "she was gutted as thoroughly as a herring".

-A small party of workmen fitted the luxury liner out as a floating prisoner of war camp, "with festoons of barbed wire sprouting from her decks and disfiguring her graceful lines" as the ship was prepared for the task of bringing POWs back from north Africa.
+In October, 1942, Île de France tied up alongside the Charl Malan Quay in Port Elizabeth, South Africa.
+Furniture, chandeliers, carpets, fittings, and hundreds of square feet of rare and beautiful panelling were torn out as "she was gutted as thoroughly as a herring".
+A small party of workmen then fitted the liner out as a floating prisoner of war camp, "with festoons of barbed wire sprouting from her decks and disfiguring her graceful lines" as the ship was prepared for the task of bringing POWs back from north Africa.

-In October, 1942, Île de France was spotted off Port Elizabeth, by aircraft of the South African Air Force.
-While in the city she was converted into a troopship.
-The extensive alterations, the largest ever undertaken in the harbour, was completed in 1943.
+The extensive alterations were the largest ever undertaken in the harbour, and were completed in 1943.

-Post-war career and demise
+Post-war career

 In autumn 1945, Île de France was returned to the CGT after five years of military service with the British Admiralty.
 In honour of its wartime performance, the Southern Railway company named one of its locomotives French Line CGT.

 At first Île de France was used to ferry American and Canadian troops home.
 Then in April 1947, the ship returned to its builder's yard at Saint Nazaire for a two-year restoration.
 The outcome included the removal of its third "dummy" funnel and an upturn of the straight black hull to meet its upper forepeak, in keeping with the new style of the CGT's ships beginning with Normandie in 1935.
 These changes increased Ile de Frances gross tonnage to 44,356.

 She travelled to New York on her first postwar luxury crossing in July 1949. Île de France proved to be just as popular as before the war.
 In 1950 the ship received a new running mate, Liberté, the former German Blue Riband-holder SS Europa.

 In 1949 Île de France was the setting for part of the first act of the Jules Styne Broadway musical Gentlemen Prefer Blondes starring Carol Channing.

 On September 21, 1953, the ship rescued 25 of the 26 man crew off the Liberian freighter Greenville which was damaged and later sank in an Atlantic tropical storm.